 TIP: If you are not an experienced climber, consider admiring the volcanic Pitons from the ground.

 If climbing one of the Piton Mountains isn`t really your thing, but you would love to admire St Lucia`s twin towering peaks, walk the Tet Paul Nature Trail.
-An easy alternative to the Gros Piton trail, offers some of the most spectacular views in St Lucia.
+A simple alternative to the Gros Piton trail offers some of the most spectacular views in St Lucia.

 Hillside natural trail through a working organic farm is a loop that could be completed in up to 45 minutes.
-Walk through a variety of tropical trees and exotic fruits, visit a traditional house and enjoy views of the Pitons, famous Sugar beach and the neighbouring islands of Martinique and St. Vincent.
+Walk through a variety of tropical trees and exotic fruits, visit a traditional house and enjoy views of the Pitons, famous Sugar beach, and the neighboring islands of Martinique and St. Vincent.

-A staircase known as the “Stairway to Heaven” leads to a platform with a spectacular 360-degree panoramic view of countryside and the Pitons.
+A staircase is known as the “Stairway to Heaven.”
+It leads to a platform with a spectacular 360-degree panoramic view of the countryside and the Pitons.

 GOOD TO KNOW:

 In conclusion, The Tet Paul nature trail is an easy to moderate hike, great for families and groups.
-The hike can be easily done with young children.
+The walk can be comfortably done with young children.

 GOOD TO KNOW:

-Anse des Pitons is not only home to the picturesque white sand Sugar beach, but is also a popular snorkelling site.
-Renowned for dramatic underwater landscape and several varieties of corals, Anse des Pitons underwater area is protected as a part of the National Marine Reserve.
+Anse des Pitons is not only home to the picturesque white sand Sugar beach but is also a popular snorkeling site.
+Renowned for spectacular underwater scenery and several varieties of corals, Anse des Pitons underwater area is protected as a part of the National Marine Reserve.

-What`s more, Anse des Pitons is home to some of the best snorkelling sites in Saint Lucia.
+What`s more, Anse des Pitons is home to some of the best snorkeling sites in Saint Lucia.

 GOOD TO KNOW:

-Anse des Pitons offers a wonderful opportunity to swim and snorkel, however the waters are getting deeper than on the other beaches in St Lucia.
+Anse des Pitons offers a superb opportunity to swim and snorkel.
+However, the waters are getting deeper than on the other beaches in St Lucia.
 The towering Pitons dominating the landscape also extend to beneath the sea, hence quickly disappearing to the dark depths of the Caribbean sea just a few meters from the shore.

 TIP: If you are an inexperienced swimmer, there is plenty to explore in shallow waters closer to the shore.

-Want to explore one of St Lucia`s most important historic attractions?
-Visit Pigeon Island, an easy half day escape from crowded Rodney Bay.
-A historic landmark with the opportunity to see the island from above became a strategic look out point for defending the shores of Saint Lucia in the 18th century.
+Want to explore one of St Lucia`s most important historical attractions?
+Visit Pigeon Island, an easy half-day escape from crowded Rodney Bay.
+A historic landmark with the opportunity to see the island from above became a strategic lookout point for defending the shores of Saint Lucia in the 18th century.
 Stumble across colonial ruins and enjoy breath-taking views from Fort Rodney and Signal Peak.

-Once a separate island, this hilly islet was connected to the mainland by a man made causeway on which a few large resorts have been built.
+Once a separate island, this hilly islet was connected to the mainland by a man-made causeway.
+A few large resorts have been built here.